How to do a VAT Return in Wave Online Accounting

 Normal Cash VAT Return in Wave

 The normal cash basis VAT scheme is where you calculate and pay/claim VAT at 20% based on the date your customers pay you or the date you pay suppliers.
 If you are on the normal cash basis VAT scheme, you need to adjust your VAT Return in Wave.
-The adjustments are shown below.
 You’ll need the Aged Receivables and Aged Payables reports both at the start and the end date of the VAT period.
+You’ll need to add to your VAT return the amounts on the aged receivables and aged payables reports at the start of the period, and deduct the amounts at the end of the period.
+The VAT amounts go in boxes 1 and 4, and the net amounts go in boxes 6 and 7.

 Flat Rate Accruals VAT Return in Wave